CZ-NIC/mininterface/docs/Overview.md

 ## IDE suggestions

-The immediate benefit is the type suggestions you see in an IDE.
+The immediate benefit is the type suggestions provided by your IDE.

+### Dataclass showcase

 Imagine following code:

 ```python
 from dataclasses import dataclass